"WHY Painted Oak?"

 It has been suggested that our children could be considered the next endangered species (NaturePlay: Take Childhood Back, 2016.)
 And quite frankly, I do believe this to be true.

 Over the course of two decades as an educator and a mother of two teenagers, I have observed a palpable evolution in our schools.
-I have taught all over the country - in private schools, public schools, at the elementary level and middle school.
+I have taught all over the country - in private schools, public schools, in preschools, and at the elementary and middle school levels.
 As my career began, I was blessed with open-minded administrators, who were supportive of my progressive ways - slippers inside the classroom, doing away with nightly homework, use of community tables instead of desks.

 As time went on, things changed, and so did the administration.
 No longer was I allowed to teach children to read through song and movement.
 No longer was I allowed to teach subject matter in a project-based way.
 I had to "stick to the script," "keep up with the workbook pages," and maintain the status quo.
 And as any of the PONS teachers will tell you, "status quo" is not in my vocabulary!